Skip to content

 The Genius process is fractal — it applies at every scale:

-It also applies across domains:
+It also applies across every domain you care about:

-• Wealth: Current financial position → Financial independence target → Savings and investment plan → Net worth tracking
+• Wealth: Current financial position, financial independence target, savings and investment plan, net worth tracking

-• Business: Current market position → Revenue and impact targets → Product and marketing strategy → Business metrics review
+• Business: Current market position, revenue and impact targets, product and marketing strategy, business metrics review

 The same four phases.
 The same loop.
 Applied to any domain, at any scale.
+You already do this intuitively on your best days.
+The Genius process makes it deliberate.

 The Supermind Convergence

-• Education (Superhuman): Apply CDAR to learning goals — assess current knowledge, target specific capabilities, practice deliberately, measure improvement
+• Education (Superhuman): Apply CDAR to your learning goals — assess current knowledge, target specific capabilities, practice deliberately, measure improvement

 • Lifestyle (Personal Success): Apply CDAR to health, wealth, and peace simultaneously — the integration creates compounding returns